 The Dutch government has set inundation norms for urban flood risk.
-As defined by National Administrative Agreement on Water (2003), urban areas may inundate from a 1:100 year flood, markedly different from much more stringent norms for river and coastal flooding (up to 1:10,000 years).
+As defined by National Administrative Agreement on Water (2003), urban areas may inundate from a 1:100 year pluvial flood, markedly different from much more stringent norms for river and coastal flooding (up to 1:10,000 years).
 Provinces are responsible for the transposition of national norms and, for Rotterdam, the Province of South Holland adopted the 1:100 year norm in its 2009 Water Regulation.
 But in such urban areas the Municipality is responsible for the drainage system and urban planning.
 Rotterdam is covered by three Water Authorities who manage the (main) water system and monitor the spaces for water storage.
 In practice these authorities and the Municipality work closely together in creating water plans, urban plans and meeting the inundation norms.